JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-top-level-windows-management.md

 ### Positioning

-To change where and how the window is placed, either pass an `initialBoundsProvider` to `rememberWindowState()` or call `WindowState.requestBounds` later.
+To change the window position, either pass an `initialBoundsProvider` to `rememberWindowState()` or call `WindowState.requestBounds` later.
 The actual bounds of the window are observable via `WindowState.bounds`.